Some convexity and monotonicity results of trace functionals: Introduction

-for arbitrary $n$-by-$n$ matrices $K_1,K_2$, where $A$ is any $n$-by-$n$ positive semi-definite matrix.
-Some interesting applications will follow if the concavity were true, such as some equality conditions of data processing inequalities for $\alpha-z$ R\'enyi relative entropies \cite{Chehade20}.
+Some interesting applications would follow if the above concavity were true, such as some equality conditions of data processing inequalities for $\alpha-z$ R\'enyi relative entropies \cite{Chehade20} and concavity of some interesting scalar functions that is useful in resolving an open problem on {\em $p$-concavity constant} in \cite{Schechtman95remarks}.
 However, we show that such concavity can not hold in general.
-The proof uses again the variational method and some non-concavity results of triple-variable trace functionals in \cite{CFL16some}.
-See Theorem \ref{thm:non-concavity} and the analogous non-convexity Theorem \ref{thm:non-convexity} in Section \ref{sect:non-concavity}.
+The proof uses again the variational method in \cite{Zhang20} and some non-concavity results of triple-variable trace functionals in \cite{CFL16some}.
+This will be discussed in Section \ref{sect:non-concavity}.

-The third objective lies in the monotonicity of aforementioned triple-variable trace functionals under unital completely positive trace preserving (UCPTP) maps.
-Such monotonicity property implies the joint convexity, and our proof uses Hadamard three-line theorem.
-As an application we confirm a conjecture of Al-Rashed and Zegarli\'nski \cite{RZ14}, in the affirmative.
-See Theorem \ref{thm:conj1UCPTP} in Section \ref{sect:monotonicity}.
-We also explain why two other conjectures in \cite{RZ14} can not hold and discuss related results.
-This will be done later in Introduction and Section \ref{sect:conjecture4}.
+In the remaining part of Introduction, let us recall some conjectures of Al-Rashed and Zegarli\'nski in \cite{RZ14}, which are one of motivations of this paper.
+The Hilbert spaces in \cite{RZ14} are infinite-dimensional, but the well-definiteness of some functionals was not well addressed.
+So we consider matrices here for convenience.

-In the remaining part of Introduction, let us recall some conjectures in \cite{RZ14}, which are one of motivations of this paper.
-Before that we fix some notations that will be used in the sequel.
-Throughout this article $\h$ and $\h'$ will always be two complex Hilbert spaces.
-Denote by $\bh$ the family of all linear operators over $\h$ and $\inv$ the subset of invertible elements in $\bh$.
-Let $\ph$ be the family of positive operators of $\h$, i.e. $A\in\ph$ if $A=B^\ast B$ for some $B\in\bh$.
-We denote by $\bh_{++}$ the subset of all invertible elements in $\ph$.
-We choose $\un$ to denote the identity operator.
-We use the usual trace $\tr$ over $\bh$ and $\langle A,B\rangle:=\tr(AB^\ast)$ will denote the Hilbert--Schmidt inner product.
-For any $p>0$, we write $\|A\|_p:=(\tr|A|^p)^{1/p}$ and denote by $\S_p$ the $p$-th Schatten class.
-We use $\|A\|$ to denote the operator norm.
+Recall that a linear map $\phi: M_n(\com)\to M_m(\com)$ is {\em $k$-positive} if $\phi\otimes \text{id}_k:M_n(\com)\otimes M_k(\com)\to M_m(\com)\otimes M_k(\com)$ is positive; $\phi$ is {\em completely positive} if it is $k$-positive for all $k\ge 1$.
+We say that $\phi$ is {\em trace preserving} in case it preserves the usual trace.
+Stinespring \cite{Stinespring55} gave a very nice characterization of completely positive maps, which will not be recalled here as it will not be used.
+Unital $2$-positive maps are Schwarz.
+See \cite{CMH22schwarz} for more discussions.

-For any $\alpha,\beta\in\real,1\le p< \infty$, and any $P\in\bh_{++}$, we define
+For any $n\ge 1$, $\alpha,\beta\in\real,1\le p< \infty$, and any $P\in M^{++}_n(\com)$, we define